xrise-dev/guzzle-advanced-throttle/README.md

 #### With forced caching - `force-cache`

 Always use cached responses when available to spare your rate limits.
-As long as there is a response in cache for the current request it will return the cached response.
+As long as there is a response in the cache for the current request, it returns the cached response.
-It will only actually send the request when it is not cached.
+It will only actually send the request when no response is in the cache.
-If there is no cached response and the request limits are exceeded, it will throw `429 - Too Many Requests`.
+Otherwise, it throws a `429 - Too Many Requests` exception.

 > You might want to disable the caching of empty responses with this option (see [General Driver Settings](https://github.com/hamburgscleanest/guzzle-advanced-throttle#laravel-drivers)).